eager-dev/eagerx/docs/guide/developer_guide/node/engine_node.rst

     self.default_action = np.array(default_action)

 .. note::
-  Note that the parameter *default_action*, which we added to the *spec* object of type :mod:`~eagerx.core.specs.NodeSpec` becomes an argument to the :func:`~eagerx.core.entities.EngineNode.initialize` method.
+  Note that the parameter *default_action*, which we added to the *spec* object of type :class:`~eagerx.core.specs.NodeSpec` becomes an argument to the :func:`~eagerx.core.entities.EngineNode.initialize` method.

 reset
 *****